 Top 6 Kickass Historical Buildings of India to See

 The historical places in India reflect many old architectural styles and cultures.
-India is known for its rich heritage, its culture, and its architecture is adorned with many forts, palaces, archaeological ruins, temples, and churches.
+India is known for its rich heritage and culture, and its architecture is adorned with many forts, palaces, archaeological ruins, temples, and churches.
 With thousands of years of rich history, India is blessed to have many beautiful and historically significant monuments across India.

 In the north, we have many fortresses, palaces, minarets, and mausoleums built during the Mughal period and some other rulers in the 11th-12th centuries.
 In the west, there are many beautiful forts and palaces made by Rajputs and other kings of Rajasthan.
 During British rule, there were also many rich additions to this list of the top monuments in India.